Illustration showing Starting Strength facing off versus Stronglifts 5x5

 Illustration showing results from Starting Strength and StrongLifts 5x5, with more size in the lower body.

 If you’re trying to build muscle, should you bump the rep range up?
 Should you replace the power cleans with barbell rows?
-Should add extra isolation lifts for your arms and upper back?
+Should you add extra isolation lifts for your arms and upper back?
 You could.
-Mark Rippetoe won’t like it, but your muscles won’t explode or anything.
+Mark Rippetoe wouldn’t like it, but your muscles won’t mind.
 But if the program doesn’t suit you, you may want to do a different program instead.

 Will They Help You Build Muscle?